jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘I never saw one or heard of one,’ said Alice.
 ‘Come on, then,’ said the Queen, ‘and he shall tell you his history,’ As they walked off together, Alice heard the King say in a low voice to the company generally, ‘You are all pardoned.’
-‘Come,that’sa good thing!’ she said to herself, for she had felt quite unhappy at the number of executions the Queen had ordered.
+‘Come, that’s a good thing!’ she said to herself, for she had felt quite unhappy at the number of executions the Queen had ordered.
-They very soon came upon a Gryphon, lying fast asleep in the sun. (ifyou don’t know what a Gryphon is, look at the picture.)
+They very soon came upon a Gryphon, lying fast asleep in the sun. (if you don’t know what a Gryphon is, look at the picture.)
 ‘Up, lazy thing!’ said

-### CHAPTER IX.
-THE MOCK TURTLE’S STORY 56

 the Queen, ‘and take this young lady to see the Mock Turtle and to hear his